Where to stay in Dubai: our top picks

 A tourist takes a photo of the Dubai skyline

-When it comes to accommodation Dubai has something for everybody, from budget travelers to the international jet set.
-Wherever you reside on this scale, it’s just as important to work out the best areas to stay in Dubai for you.
+When it comes to accommodation Dubai really does have something for everybody, from budget travelers to the international jet set.

-Together Dubai’s patchwork of neighborhoods form a blend of the historic, the glitzy and the refined.
-So whether you’re a beach bum or culture vulture by nature, there’s going to be an area of Dubai which matches your temperament and expectations.
-By now you must be eager to work out where to stay in Dubai.
-Here are our top neighborhood picks!
+Together the city's patchwork of neighborhoods form a blend of the historic, the glitzy and the refined.
+So whether you’re a beach bum or culture vulture by nature, there’s going to be somewhere in Dubai that matches your expectations and preferences.
+Get ready for a deep-dive into our top neighbprhood picks, including:

 Downtown Dubai